frosty5689/check-the-logs/README.md

 You are provided with the log file `data.log`.
 The log file contains some strange formatting.
 Your job is to write a program to read from it to create a report.

+## Overview

+1. A log checker that produces a report in CSV.
+2. Written in TypeScript
+3. Unit tests run by Jest
+4. ESLint for linting
+5. Prettier for formatting
+6. Supports custom input (default: input/data.log) and output (default: output/data.log) filename using commandline arguments
+7. Supports custom severity filter (default: ERROR)
+8. Supports custom start date and end date filter using ISO 8601 string format (ex.
+2011-10-05T14:48:00.000), assumes UTC
+9. Includes a Dockerfile for portable install
+10. Skips lines it cannot parse and continues

+## How to setup and run

+### Local dev

+1. Install Node v16 LTS either using `brew` or switch to it using `nvn`.
+Not tested on other version of Node YMMV.
+2. `npm install` in root directory to install all dependencies
+3. `npm run dev` to run using `ts-node` without transpiling with default arguments
+4. `npm run dev --help` for information on how to supply arguments to customize input, output, severity filter and start/end date range

+### Production

+1. `npm install` in root directory to install all dependencies
+2. `npm run build` to transpile to JavaScript using tsc
+3. `npm run start` to run production build inside `./dist`

+### Docker

+1. `docker build . -t check-the-logs`
+2. `docker run --rm -v $PWD/input:/usr/src/app/input -v $PWD/output:/usr/src/app/output check-the-logs`
+3. Feel free to change the volume mount as needed
+4. To pass arguments to the log parser while running in Docker, do something like this: `docker run --rm -v $PWD/input:/usr/src/app/input -v $PWD/output:/usr/src/app/output check-the-logs -- --help`

+### How to run tests

+1. `npm run test`

+### How to lint using ESLint

+1. `npm run lint`

 ## Log format

 Each line has the following fields in order: